 Even a first offense DWI in Dallas carries harsh consequences that can negatively affect your life for years to come.
 A DWI conviction not only includes hefty fines and mandatory jail time, but also involves a lengthy suspension of your driver’s license.
 Fortunately, one of our Dallas first offense DWI lawyers can help.
 We can explain all your options under the law and help you choose the best one for your situation.
-We can then take charge of your case, negotiating with prosecutors or representing you in court.
+Our Dallas Criminal Defense lawyers can then take charge of your case, negotiating with prosecutors or representing you in court.

 What Are the Penalties for a First Offense DWI in Dallas?